nightmode/feri/docs/command-line.md

 Special options can override other options, do multiple things at once, or are otherwise uniquely awesome.

 ```
--a, --all            clean, build, watch, livereload, stats
+-a, --all            clean, build, watch, extensions, stats
 -f, --forcebuild     overwrite destination files without consideration
 -r, --republish      remove all destination files and then build
 -i, --init           create source, destination, and custom config file